Vinci Montaner

-Francis Vincent "Vinci" R. Montaner (born November 27, 1976) is a Filipino singer best known for his work with the band Parokya ni Edgar where he served as a backup vocalist and one of its founding members.
+Francis Vincent Rosales Montaner (born November 27, 1976) is a Filipino singer best known for his work with the band Parokya ni Edgar where he served as a backup vocalist and one of its founding members.
 He left Parokya ni Edgar in late 2012 after a near 20-year stint with the band but returned in late 2016.

 Early life and career

 Montaner was born to Francisco and Mila Montaner and has three siblings nicknamed Chicco, Dikki and Chachi.
 He finished his lower education levels at the Ateneo de Manila University, and took a college degree course in Public Advertising at the University of the Philippines Manila.

 He temporarily left the group in 2005 to finish his education but at the same time was able to contribute to their album Halina sa Parokya and appeared in some of the music videos.
 He later rejoined the band and appeared on their 2007 album Solid.
 Montaner is also popularly known by the band's audience as the resident prankster of the group both in music videos and in live performances.

 The band's song "The Yes Yes Show" is a satirical song about Chito Miranda and Montaner arguing over the lead vocal duties.
 Montaner also performed lead vocals on the song "Picha Pie" (Filipino slang term for pizza pie), a parody cover of Gloria Gaynor's "I Will Survive".

 He also had occasional gigs with the band Rivermaya after lead singer Jayson Fernandez left in mid-2011.